 Walter Runciman was born on the 6th of July 1847 at the Rock House* , Darvel Brae, Dunbar and christened in the nearby Wesleyan church.
 He and some of his family moved to Northumberland (Cresswell) a few years later.

 From farm work, running away to sea whilst barely a teenager, rising through the ranks until he had his masters ticket.
-From sailor --- two --- ship owner --- member of parliament was all part of his life's rich tapestry.
+From sailor to ship owner to Member of Parliament was all part of his life's rich tapestry.
 He was certainly one of the great sons of Scotland.

-His father was the chief officer for the coastguard in Dunbar in the mid' 19th century as his mother was the daughter of a ship owner.
+His father was the chief officer for the coastguard in Dunbar in the mid-19th century and his mother was the daughter of a ship owner.
 His closest relative here was Walter Runciman Fairbairn (the present coxwain's great-great grandfather) hero of many an heroic rescue.
 His estate was worth £2,388,453 quite a tidy sum.